 Fathali Firoozi, Professor, Ph.D., University of Oklahoma (international economics, quantitative methods)

-Edgar Ghossoub, Assistant Professor, Ph.D., University of Kentucky (macroeconomics, monetary economics)
+Edgar Ghossoub, Associate Professor, Ph.D., University of Kentucky (macroeconomics, monetary economics)

-Daniel Hollas, Professor and Interim Dean, Ph.D., University of Illinois (regulatory economics, microeconomic theory)
+Daniel Hollas, Professor, Ph.D., University of Illinois (regulatory economics, microeconomic theory)

 Don Lien, Professor, Ph.D., California Institute of Technology (econometrics, financial economics)

-Long Liu, Assistant Professor, Ph.D., Syracuse University (econometrics, labor economics)
+Long Liu, Associate Professor, Ph.D., Syracuse University (econometrics, labor economics)

 Melody Lo, Associate Professor, Ph.D., Purdue University (financial economics, monetary economics)

 Saeid Mahdavi, Associate Professor, Ph.D., University of California, Santa Barbara (economic development, macroeconomics)